grommunio/grommunio-documentation/admin/troubleshooting.rst

-The archive generated is made available under the web root of grommunio admin archive, which is why it is stongly recommended to remove the generated support archive as soon as it has been transmitted to grommunioi support.
+The archive generated is made available under the web root of grommunio admin archive, which is why it is stongly recommended to remove the generated support archive as soon as it has been transmitted to grommunio support.
 The support archive can be removed by accessing the console and executing the command ``rm -f /usr/share/grommunio-admin-web/grommunio-support.txz``.